datacarpentry/image-processing/_episodes/02-image-basics.md

 ![Metadata example](../fig/01-metadata-before.jpg)

 What metadata do you suppose this image contains?
-One way we can find out is by using ImageJ, through the *Image/View info...* menu item.
-When we do that, we see this information, plus another 100 lines or so:
+One way we can find out is by using [ImageJ](https://imagej.nih.gov/ij/index.html), a public domain, Java-based image processing program developed at the National Institutes of Health.
+If we were to view the tree image with ImageJ, and then access the **Image/View info...** menu item, we would see this information, plus another 100 lines or so:

 ~~~
 [Jpeg] Compression Type:	Baseline